konsumer/react-directional/README.md

 }
 ```

-In this case, the buttons are `path` tags and I set the classes.
+In this case, the buttons are elements that have the classes in the `classes` prop.

 You can also use standard SVG css-styling, as I did in the [demo](https://github.com/konsumer/react-directional/blob/master/src/index.html)

-If you are using [parcel](https://parceljs.org/), I highly recommend using [@svgr/parcel-plugin-svgr](https://www.npmjs.com/package/@svgr/parcel-plugin-svgr) to import the SVG, as it makes it much easier to manage, but be aware that it adds prefixes to `classes`, which is my default classes are like this:
+If you are using [parcel](https://parceljs.org/), I highly recommend using [@svgr/parcel-plugin-svgr](https://www.npmjs.com/package/@svgr/parcel-plugin-svgr) to import the SVG, as it makes it much easier to manage & edit the look, but be aware that it adds prefixes to `classes`, which is my default classes are like this:

 ```
 {